 - Decoding two-factor authentication: which solution is right for you?
 (Access Now)

 - A Guide to Common Types of Two-Factor Authentication on the Web (EFF)

 - Two passwords are always better than one (Jessy Irwin)

 No matter how layered your security approach is, your accounts’ security are only as strong as your “I forgot my password” settings are.
 That is to say that you might want to check those out as well, as part of your MFA All The Things journey.

-You can prioritize the use of end-to-end encrypted communication tools like Signal (here’s a beginner’s guide), ProtonMail, and Tutanota over unencrypted options such as cellular phone calls and SMS or non end-to-end encrypted options such as Facebook Messenger, Instagram Direct, Snapchat, Telegram, Twitter’s Direct Messages, Skype, WeChat, Gmail, and Outlook.com to make sure (to a reasonable degree) that only you and the people you choose to communicate with have access to the information you share.
-No third-parties like Facebook, Google, Microsoft, Twitter, other companies, rogue employees, governments, or malicious actors will be able to access, exploit, or misuse the content of your conversations.
+You can prioritize the use of end-to-end encrypted messaging apps like Signal (here’s a beginner’s guide) and email services like ProtonMail and Tutanota over unencrypted options such as cellular phone calls and SMS or non end-to-end encrypted options such as Facebook Messenger, Instagram Direct, Telegram, Twitter’s Direct Messages, Skype, WeChat, Gmail, and Outlook.com to make sure (to a reasonable degree) that only you and the people you choose to communicate with have access to the content of your conversations.
+No third-parties like Facebook, Google, Microsoft, Twitter, other companies, rogue employees, governments, or other malicious actors will be able to access, misuse, or exploit the information you share.